phiresky/masters-thesis/manuscript.md

 useful properties of the observables, namely the uniformity (the feature at index $i$ of one observable has the same meaning as the feature at index $i$ of every other observable in a group) and the exchangeability (the order of the observables is either meaningless or variable).
+For concatenation, we have to choose an ordering of the observables.
+This ordering is either stable but meaningless (since the observables are by definition permutation-invariant), or meaningfull but unstable (ordering by an extrinsic property, for example ordering by distance to the current agent).

 Concatenation scales poorly with a large number of observables since the input size of the neural network has to scale proportionally to the maximum number of